-– By Elaine Corcoran, Founder & Clinical Director at Brain Training Australia, Perth
+– By Elaine Collins (nee Corcoran) Clinical Director at Brain Training Australia, Perth

-It’s now March, and already 2020 is looking like it’s going to be known as the year of the fear pandemic.
-Fear is sweeping our planet over the Coronavirus (COVID-19) but it’s not the Coronavirus that concerns me.
-It is the epidemic of fear that will do more damage than the virus.
+The year 2020 will go down in history as the year of the fear pandemic, but its impact will be far reaching for many years to come on peoples mental health.
+But it’s not the Coronavirus/ COVID-19 that concerns me, it is the epidemic of fear that will do more damage than the virus.
 Fear breeds fear.
 The fear contagion will sprout anxiety and hypochondria.
 We live in a world where some form of anxiety is present in one in ten people.
 Keeping in mind that 26.3% of Australians are suffering from anxiety disorders, it is no wonder we are experiencing a shortage of toilet paper.

 The amount of fake news and sensationalised news available today is astounding.
 We all love a little sensationalism, but listening to misinformation and passing it on does not help.
 You end up doing harm to your own mental health.
 You can, however, control how you think, no matter what information you are being fed.

 Fear is a pattern of brain activity caused by your perception of a threat.
 It is designed to protect you from danger.
 Fear allows you to define the resources you need to cope with the situation you feel is a threat.

 It is normal to fear becoming sick.
 This fear reminds you to wash your hand with soap and be thoughtful when you interact with others.
 Eat healthy foods, sleep regularly and exercise when possible.
 In general, maintain a healthy immune system.

 Alonso de Ercilla and Zúñiga said, “Fear is natural for the wise, and knowing how to defeat it is brave.”
 The anxiety generated by your own thoughts is the downside of fear that is concerning.
 You must be brave to overcome anxiety.
 Stress over unrealistic fears based on scaremongering is unhealthy and unhelpful.